-Inside, the soaring ceilings resemble a forest canopy and are supported by impossibly slender columns that look like trees.
+Inside the beautiful Spanish church, the soaring ceilings resemble a forest canopy and are supported by impossibly slender columns that look like trees.
 Sunlight filtering through the stained glass windows gives the illusion of being in a kind of technicolor fairytale forest.

 If you visit one place in Spain, make it this one.
 And if you can brave heights, book a ticket to ascend one of the towers by elevator.
 The views over the city are second to none.